 Telavancin has a half-life of 7 to 9 hours and a postantibiotic effect of about 4 hours.
 Dalbavancin has a prolonged half life of 204 hours, and oritavancin has a prolonged half-life of 245 to 393 hours; thus, single-dose regimens with these drugs are possible.

 Telavancin is excreted by the kidneys, so the dose must be adjusted in patients with renal insufficiency.

 Lipoglycopeptides are broadly active against gram-positive bacteria, including

 Staphylococcus aureus Staphylococcal Infections Staphylococci are gram-positive aerobic organisms.
 Staphylococcus aureus is the most pathogenic; it typically causes skin infections and sometimes pneumonia, endocarditis, and osteomyelitis... read more , including S. aureus that is methicillin-resistant or vancomycin–intermediate-resistant

-The long-acting lipoglycopeptides dalbavancin and oritavancin are used to treat complicated skin and skin structure infections but are still being studied as treatment for more invasive infections.
+The long-acting lipoglycopeptides dalbavancin and oritavancin are used to treat acute bacterial skin and skin structure infections but are still being studied as treatment for more invasive infections.

 Contraindications to Lipoglycopeptides

 Lipoglycopeptides are contraindicated in patients who are allergic to them.
 They should be used with care in patients who are allergic to vancomycin or other glycopeptides because cross-reactivity is possible.

 Use During Pregnancy and Breastfeeding